Prashant-Tmg-10/Finance-Tracker/README.md

-# 💰 Personal Finance Management API
+# Full Finance Management system -------still on working phase

 A scalable backend application built with **FastAPI** that helps users manage expenses, budgets, and financial records through a clean and modular REST API architecture.